Download PDFSubmit Feedback

 - insecure: Enables insecure mode.

-- tls: (Default) Enable secure mode.
+- tls: (Default) Enable TLS mode.
 This generates TLS certificates for clients or application connections, stored in /etc/kaiwudb/certs.

 management_userThe user account for managing KWDB, set to kaiwudb by default.
 After installation, KWDB creates this user and a user group with the same name.